wso2/docs-choreo-dev/en/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 By default, Kafka services accept traffic from the internet.
 However, if you want to restrict access to specific IP addresses or CIDR blocks, you can configure the necessary advanced settings.

-The following are sample Golang code blocks to help you configure producer and consumer programs.
+The following are sample code blocks in [Go](https://go.dev/) to help you configure producer and consumer programs.
 The samples assume the certificates are in the same directory as the code.
 If you keep the certificates in a dedicated directory, you must specify the full path to the directory.

 To produce and consume Kafka messages, you must first [create a topic](./configure-a-kafka-service.md#create-a-kafka-topic).
 If you already have a topic, you can use it in the sample.